rgommezz/react-native-offline/README.md

 ```

 ##### Config
-`withRedux`: flag that indicates whether the HoC should be wired up to the redux store.
+`withRedux`: flag that indicates whether the HoC should be wired up to the Redux store.
 By default, this parameter is `false` and the HoC injects `isConnected` as a prop into `WrappedComponent`.
 If `true` provided, it won't act as a component utility and pass any prop down, but instead perform the needed actions to sync up with the store.
 See below [Redux integration](#integration-with-redux) for more details.

 `timeout`: amount of time (in ms) that the component should wait for the ping response.
 Defaults to 3s.